 HCRI has a formal agreement with the charity UK-Med to collaborate in the delivery of research, seminars, training and the sharing of best practice, knowledge and opportunities.

-- News article about the DFID grant to UK-Med
+- Discover: News article about the DFIF grant to UK-Med

 - BBC News Online: Manchester charity gets £8m grant for global disaster responses

 UK-Med, supported by the Department for International Development, recently provided a team of clinicians to work alongside the Ministry of Health on Ebola preparedness in Rwanda, planning for the possibility of cross-border Ebola cases from Democratic Republic of Congo (DRC).